This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- TO MAKE AHEAD - prepare the casserole as directed, cover with plastic wrap and refrigerate overnight or as required (not to exceed 24 hours) and allow it to come to room temperature for 20 minutes before baking.
+- To make ahead – prepare the casserole as directed, cover with plastic wrap and refrigerate overnight or as required (not to exceed 24 hours) and allow it to come to room temperature for 20 minutes before baking.

 - The half and half can be replaced with any nondairy milk such as almond, soy, cashew, etc.

-- OTHER ADD INS - I kept this recipe vegetarian, but you can certainly add in browned sausage, ground turkey/beef, shredded chicken or ham.
+- Other add-ins – I kept this recipe vegetarian, but you can certainly add in browned sausage, ground turkey/beef, shredded chicken or ham.
 The cheeses I recommend for this casserole are cheddar (mild or sharp), mozzarella, and pepper jack, or swiss).

 Could I make this without the hash browns?
 Would I need to adjust anything you think if I did that?
 Looks sooooo good!